-Distribution: Occurring east of the Cascades crest in Washington; Alaska south to California, east to the Rocky Mountains; throughout most of Canada and the central, southeastern, and northeastern regions of the U.S.
+Distribution: Occurring east of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains; throughout most of Canada and the central, southeastern, and northeastern regions of the U.S.

 Conservation Status: Sensitive in Washington (WANHP)